jaxfire/primary_bid/README.md

 this architecture allows for ease of testing with the few tests that do exist.
 I've provided a few unit tests for each feature layer (repository and data sources) and some BlocTests in the bloc layer.
 See categories_cubit_test.dart.
-UI tests are included but you they easily could given extra time.
+UI tests aren't included but you they easily could given extra time.